-The degree is designed to provide students with a skill and knowledge background that will enhance an entry into the accounting job market.
-It is tailored to provide students with a comprehensive foundation in accounting and hands-on experience with computers using commercial accounting software.
+The Associate of Applied Science in Accounting degree is designed to provide students with the skills and knowledge that are necessary to obtain entry-level employment into the accounting job market.
+The AAS degree is tailored to provide students with a comprehensive foundation in accounting and hands-on experience with computers using commercial accounting software.